andywhite37/blog/content/about.md

 and circuits labs in college, and frying my fair share of circuit boards and components, I opted to pursue a career in software development rather than electrical things.
-I love software development because all you need is a computer, and you can do so many different and amazing things, from games to command-line tools to web apps to native apps.
+I love software development because all you need is a computer, and you can do so many different things.

 In my career, I've used a variety of languages, including C, C++, Perl, Java, Python, C#, JavaScript, Haxe, Scala, PureScript, Haskell, and ReasonML.
 My